 The next thing that struck me, was that both my kids have school dinners, so, I have a whole hour mid-day that the 50’s housewife didn’t get!
 S

 It’s easier for me to prepare the evening meal midday because most of my evenings are taken up running the kids to sports or playdates and I prefer to give my kids a healthy homecooked meal whenever time allows.
 For the days that I am working, I defrost a meal which I’ve previously batch cooked and frozen.
-The average 50s housewife did not have the luxury of having a freezer, so I feel grateful that I have one stocked full of convenient food to eat in a hurry.
-To learn how to batch cook all your meals for a week read this post!
+The average 1950s housewife did not have the luxury of having a freezer, so I feel grateful that I have one stocked full of conveni

-On the evenings that we had no after-school sports to go to, I followed the 1950s housework schedule.
-My evening meal was prepared, so it gave me more time to spend with the kids, and clear away the dinner dishes and get the school stuff ready for tomorrow.
+In the evenings that we had no after-school sports to go to I did follow the 1950s housework schedule.
+The evening meal was already prepared, so it gave me more time to spend with the kids, clear away the dinner dishes and get the school stuff ready for tomorrow.

-I didn’t sit down to watch the news, but I did sit down for a 15-minute coffee break which was nice.
-However I probably won’t be doing that every night because it rendered me almost impossible to get back up again!
+I didn’t sit down to listen to the news, but I did sit down for a 15-minute coffee break which was nice.
+However, I probably won’t be doing that every night because it rendered me almost impossible to get back up again!

 After getting one child to bed, I tried to get some free time at 7.30 but with one child still up until 9.00, this was virtually impossible.

-9pm was eventually time to relax, and this was spent watching tv.
+9 pm was eventually time to relax, and this was spent listening to the Archers podcast.

 Bedtime on the 50’s housewife schedule

 I went to bed at 10.15 and enjoyed going to bed nearly an hour earlier than usual.
 Although this did mean that I spent less time with my husband in the evening, however, he was happy to have control of the remote and watch the golf in peace, so I may schedule a few early nights into my new weekly routine!

 Overview of the 1950s housewife schedule

 This is not the perfect housewife cleaning schedule for today but there are some ways I could tweak my own daily schedule to make my life slightly easier and to run more smoothly.
-Already I’m seeing some benefits from the changes I’ve implemented from the 1950s housewife daily schedule, however with after-school activities and working, its only practical to implement the other changes on my days off.
+Already I’m seeing some benefits from the changes I’ve implemented from the 1950s housewife daily schedule, however with after-school activities and working, it’s only practical to implement the other changes on my days off.
 I have enjoyed and benefited from more structure and less procrastination to my day!
 I also enjoyed not having any technology or TV as this helped me to do less procrastinating too!

-To start organising housework and to follow my daily routines you can start here, I have created a list of jobs which you do each day to keep your house clean and organised and then a list of weekly chores which are done once a week.
+To begin organizing housework and to follow my daily routines you can start here, I have created a list of jobs which you do each day to keep your house clean and organized, and then a list of weekly chores which are done once a week.
 Or you could always try the 1950s housewife schedule if you are at home all day!

 Products from Amazon.com